rdegges/rdegges-blog/articles/2010/the-asterisk-spooling-daemon.md

-    Note, some of these directives should not be directly entered into your call files (as Asterisk will automatically add them as necessary), but of course, if you’re reading this you’re probably the type of person who likes messing with that sort of stuff, so have at it. :\>
+    Note, some of these directives should not be directly entered into your call files (as Asterisk will automatically add them as necessary), but of course, if you're reading this you're probably the type of person who likes messing with that sort of stuff, so have at it. :\>

--   We’ve learned how to put any amount of directives we want onto a single line.
+-   We've learned how to put any amount of directives we want onto a single line.
 Obviously this is totally useless, but it is nice to know that we CAN if we want to!

-    We’re able to do this because the spooling daemon reads 256 bytes at a time for parsing.
+    We're able to do this because the spooling daemon reads 256 bytes at a time for parsing.
 So we could write a call file that looks something like:

     `Channel: blah NextDirective: blah ...`